wasmerio/old-docs.wasmer.io/ecosystem/wasmer/building-from-source/README.md

 **Note**: you should see this `Enabled Compilers:: singlepass` in console.

-You may disable singlepass compiler with `export ENABLE_SINGLEPASS=0`.
+You may disable Singlepass compiler with `export ENABLE_SINGLEPASS=0`.

 ### Cranelift Compiler